Skip to content

 well camouflaged in cosmetic products

 Many experts have been calling for better information about the use of microplastics in cosmetic products for years.
 Unfortunately, not much has been done.
-The United Nations Environment Program (UNEP) and BUND eV, among others, warn that microplastics can be found in products such as deodorants, shampoos, lipsticks, hair dyes, shaving foam, creams, hairspray, face masks, baby products and more.
+The United Nations Environment Program (UNEP) and BUND eV, among others, warn: Microplastics are found in products such as deodorants, shampoos, lipsticks, hair dyes, shaving foam, creams, hairspray, face masks, baby products, and more.

-Some companies have now taken up the issue and you will certainly come across some products when shopping that say "no microplastics".
+Some companies have now taken up the issue, and you're sure to spot some products while shopping that say "microplastic-free."
 But there are still far too few of them.
-It is not without reason that organizations such as BUND eV and NABU eV continue to demand that synthetic polymers of any size and form be avoided in cosmetic and personal care products.
+Organizations like BUND eV and NABU eV continue to call for the elimination of synthetic polymers of any size and composition in cosmetic and personal care products, and not without reason.

 How can you identify microplastics?

-If you want your bathroom to be plastic-free, it is important to be able to recognize microplastics.
-They are well camouflaged by many different definitions and labels: many manufacturers only recognize certain solid particles of a certain size as microplastics.
-But environmental organizations agree: all types of polymers and plastic particles must be labeled accordingly and should be removed from our cosmetic products!
-The most well-known ingredients include:
+If you want to make your bathroom plastic-free, it's important to be able to identify microplastics.
+They're well-disguised by many different definitions and labels: Many manufacturers only recognize certain solid particles above a certain size as microplastics.
+But environmental organizations agree: All types of polymers and plastic particles must be labeled accordingly and should be removed from our cosmetic products!
+The most common ingredients include:

 • Acrylate Copolymer (AC)